tidelabs/tidechain/docs/governance.md

 ```
 Example:

-Peter: Votes `No` with 10 TIDE for a 128 week lock period  => 10 * 6 = 60 Votes
+Peter: Votes `No` with 10 TIFI for a 128 week lock period  => 10 * 6 = 60 Votes

-Logan: Votes `Yes` with 20 TIDE for a 4 week lock period => 20 * 1 = 20 Votes
+Logan: Votes `Yes` with 20 TIFI for a 4 week lock period => 20 * 1 = 20 Votes

-Kevin: Votes `Yes` with 15 TIDE for a 8 week lock period => 15 * 2 = 30 Votes
+Kevin: Votes `Yes` with 15 TIFI for a 8 week lock period => 15 * 2 = 30 Votes
 ```

-Even though combined both Logan and Kevin vote with more TIDE than Peter, the lock period for both of them is less than Peter, leading to their voting power counting as less.
+Even though combined both Logan and Kevin vote with more TIFI than Peter, the lock period for both of them is less than Peter, leading to their voting power counting as less.

 #### Tallying